fede1024/kafka-benchmark/README.md

 Average: 76492 messages/s, 729.481 MB/s
 ```

-When producing to localhost, kafka-benchmark can send more than 3 million messages
+When producing to localhost, kafka-benchmark can send almost 4 million messages
 per second on commodity hardware.